Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Observational Properties among Pulses

 \subsubsection{Individual $F$-$\alpha$ Relation}

-For each individual burst, the $F$-$\alpha$ plot is shown in Figure \ref{fig:FluxAlpha_Best}, and the identified type as well as it's Spearman’s coefficient $r$ is summarized in Col. 11 in Table \ref{table:Pulse}.
-The statistical results are presented in the lower-left panel in Figure \ref{fig:histogram}.
+For each individual burst, the $F$-$\alpha$ plot is shown in Figure \ref{fig:FluxAlpha_Best}, and the identified type, as well as its Spearman’s coefficient $r$ is summarized in column 10 in Table \ref{table:Pulse}.
+The statistical results are presented in the lower left panel in Figure \ref{fig:histogram}.

-We find that the dominant $F$-$\alpha$ relation is a monotonic correlation in the log-linear plots (Type 1) accounting for 87 pulses (84\%).
-Of these, 69 are of Type 1p, accounting for 67\%, 16 are of Type 1n, accounting for 15\%.
-Among the rest 13\% (13/103) are of Type 3.
+We find that the dominant $F$-$\alpha$ relation is a monotonic correlation in the log-linear plots (type 1) accounting for 87 pulses (84\%).
+Of these, 69 are of type 1p, accounting for 67\%, and 16 are of type 1n, accounting for 15\%.
+Among the rest, 13\% (13/103) are of type 3.

 To identify any change in spectral properties among the pulses, we compare the frequency of the dominating types 1p and 1n in each pulse group.
 The proportion of the frequencies of these types are all high.
-For $P_1$ the proportion of type 1p versus type 1n is 19/8 and for the following pulses 28/6 ($P_2$), 14/1 ($P_3$), 4/1 ($P_4$), 3/0 ($P_5$), and 1/0 ($P_6$).
+For $P_1$, the proportion of type 1p versus type 1n is 19/8, and for the following pulses, it is 28/6 ($P_2$), 14/1 ($P_3$), 4/1 ($P_4$), 3/0 ($P_5$), and 1/0 ($P_6$).
 No apparent variation in the relative frequency is identified, apart from the tendency that the negative $F$-$\alpha$ relations are proportionally more common in $P_1$.
-An example is given by GRB150330 which has three well-separated pulses, the first pulse is a clear Type 1n, while the following two pulses have positive relations (Type 1p), also studied in detail by \citet{Li2019a}.
-The change in correlation pattern corresponds to a change in the range of $\alpha$-values for the pulses. \citet{Li2019a} therefore suggested that a change in jet properties should account for both these properties.
+An example is given by GRB150330, which has three well-separated pulses; the first pulse is a clear type 1n, while the following two pulses have positive relations (type 1p), also studied in detail by \citet{Li2019a}.
+The change in correlation pattern corresponds to a change in the range of $\alpha$ values for the pulses. \citet{Li2019a} therefore suggested that a change in jet properties should account for both of these properties.

-We also note that there are only three pulses that are classified as Type 2 (relation with a break), and all of these are Type 2p and all are identified in the first pulse (GRB 081009, GRB 100719 and GRB 100826).
-Finally, we find that in 25\% (14/57) cases the types change between adjacent pulses.
+We also note that there are only three pulses that are classified as type 2 (relation with a break), and all of these are type 2p and all are identified in the first pulse (GRB 081009, GRB 100719, and GRB 100826).
+Finally, we find that in 25\% (14/57) of cases, the types change between adjacent pulses.